-G.7 All University employees should be referred to by their employment status, not their pay categories.
+G. 7.
+All University employees should be referred to by their employment status, not their pay categories.

-It is current practice to refer to groups of University employees as "A-1's" and "A-3's," names that designate pay status rather than the category of work that people do.
+It is current practice to refer to groups of University employees as "A-1s" and "A-3s," names that designate pay status rather than the category of work that people do.
 Many community members have told us that they find such names demeaning, and there is no reason to continue such a practice.

-G.8.
-The Executive Vice President should provide a mediation process for staff, so that when a person feels aggrieved by a superior the two may talk with a neutral third party about the grievance to seek some resolution.
+G. 8.
+Mediation services, such as those provided by the Ombudsman, Staff Relations, and the Faculty/Staff Assistance Program, should be more widely advertised; in these services, when a person feels aggrieved by a superior, the two may talk with a neutral third party about the grievance to seek some resolution.